Lecanora polytropa: Habitat and distribution

 Lecanora polytropa grows on siliceous rock, particularly granite.
 It prefers locations with full sun exposure.
 It is common on exposed granite boulders and outcrops throughout its range, although it may readily be missed due to its small size.
 The lichen has a cosmopolitan distribution, and is known from all continents.
 It is found in the maritime and continental Antarctic, including the Antarctic Peninsula, Queen Mary Land, and Victoria Land.

 In a study of the community structure of saxicolous lichens found on rock faces within a 4 km radius of the Mount Tokachi volcano in Japan, researchers found that Lecanora polytropa thrived in the volcanic environment (close to the active fumarole) that was intolerable for many other species.
-Its tiny thalli can insert into the small depressions and cracks on the rock, helping it gain a foothold and begin surface colonization even when faced with the weathering associated with high winds and storms.
-Lecanora polytropa is also involved in the succession of lichens that appear on gravestones, and tends to maintain its presence long after its initial colonization.
+Its tiny thalli can insert into the small depressions and cracks on the rock, helping it gain a foothold and begin surface colonisation even when faced with the weathering associated with high winds and storms.
+Lecanora polytropa is also involved in the succession of lichens that appear on gravestones, and tends to maintain its presence long after its initial colonisation.
+Lecanora polytropa was one of three lichens found growing at an altitude of 7400 m in Makalu (Nepal)–the highest recorded elevation for lichen.

 Species interactions

 Lecanora polytropa is a known host to the lichenicolous fungus species Carbonea aggregantula, Carbonea supersparsa, Carbonea vitellinaria, Cercidospora epipolytropa, Endococcus propinquus, Lichenoconium lecanorae, Muellerella erratica, Muellerella lichenicola, Muellerella pygmaea var. athallina and Stigmidium squamariae.
+Two additional species of Arthonia infecting this lichen, A. epipolytropa and A. subclemens, were described in 2023.